Mimetis/Dotmim.Sync/docs/SerializerConverter.rst

 .. warning:: Something really important to notice : Client dictates its own serialization mechanism.

-When you run a synchronization, The ``WebClientOrchestrator`` sends a special HTTP header ``dotmim-sync-serialization-format``, containing two information:
+When you run a synchronization, The ``WebRemoteOrchestrator`` sends a special HTTP header ``dotmim-sync-serialization-format``, containing two information:

 * First one is specifying the serialization format to use.
 The server then knows how to deserialize the messages and also uses the same serialization format when sending back messages to the client.
 * Second one is specifying if the client needs batch mode or not.